 Dog attacks can cause you physical and emotional pain, as well as financial strain from medical bills, missed work, loss of career, and more.
-Protect yourself and your rights by consulting with the experienced Phoenix dog attack lawyers at Breyer Law Offices, P.C.
+Protect yourself and your rights by consulting with the experienced Phoenix dog attack lawyers at The Husband & Wife Law Team.
 We will answer all of your questions honestly, and advise you of your options, so that you can make the best decision for yourself and your family.
 Call (602) 457-6222 today for a free consultation.

 During a free consultation, we will look at the important aspects of your case, answer your questions, and explain your legal rights and options clearly.
 All submissions are confidentially reviewed by Mark Breyer.